-In addition to going to your Obstetrician for prenatal care, it is also important to make a decision in regard to who your baby’s doctor will be.
-It is a good idea to begin doing research on local Pediatricians by the time you are in your late second or early third trimester.
-You should approach choosing your child’s Pediatrician much like you would approach choosing your own doctor.
-Here are a few recommendations for helping to make your decision:
+It is a good idea to begin doing research and start meeting with local pediatricians by the time you are in your late second or early third trimester.
+You should approach choosing your child’s pediatrician much like you would approach choosing your own doctor.

-Ask your friends and family members for their recommendations on a Pediatrician.
+Ask your friends and family members for their recommendations.
 You are most likely to trust the opinion of those who are closest to you.
-You may want to ask your Obstetrician for a list of Pediatricians they would recommend.
-You can also call your local hospitals for a list of affiliated Pediatricians.
+You may want to ask your obstetrician for a list of pediatricians they would recommend.
+You can also call your local hospitals for a list of affiliated pediatricians.

-Make a list of questions that you would like the doctor to answer.
-Do not be afraid to ask any questions that are important to you.
-Ask the Pediatrician about his/her past experience and if they are board certified by the American Academy of Pediatrics.
-Some other common questions that you may want to consider include:
+Don’t be afraid to ask any questions that are important to you – including their experience and if they are board certified by the American Academy of Pediatrics.

 - How soon after birth will my baby be seen?